faty007/Liza-Coin/README.md

 - 💠 Whitepaper - [whitepaper](https://en.tcpcoins.net/whitepaper)
 - 📫 You can contact me in TG [@tcashpay](https://t.me/komfaty) & Email faty@tcpcoins.net

-- 🔉 New WEB3 platform!!! 🚀
+- 🔉 LaunchBar WEB 3.0 platform 🚀🚀🚀
-- 🔰 CashPay launched a new automated WEB3 platform LaunchBar using $LZC token.
+- 💎 Token LizaCoin & LaunchBar 💎
 - ➡️ There is a referral system
 - 💲 Buying tokens $LZC for $BNB
 - ☑️ Voting, etc.
 - 🌐 https://launchbar.pro
-- 👆 To connect to the platform, use the МетаМаск latch...
+- 👆 To connect to the platform, use the 🦊 МетаМаск latch...

 - Information resources -
 - 🇷🇺 https://tcpcoins.net